Sonoma County Food and Drinks That Ship

 Sebastopol's Black Pig Meat Company, from Chefs Duskie Estes and John Stewart, has a few different food items for sale online, including bacon, and their bacon membership club.
 Some more unique products include their bacon toffee lollipops and peanut butter cups.

 Last, but certainly not least, are Sonoma County’s bakeries, many of which have unique offerings.
 Cookie Take A Bite, for example, located in Santa Rosa, has a cookie club.
 Pick a subscription length on their website, and they’ll send you different cookies every month.
-Elsewhere, Sift, which is a dessert bar with several locations, is shipping their wide selection of products nationwide.
+Elsewhere, Sift, which is a dessert bar in Santa Rosa, is shipping their wide selection of products nationwide.
 Choose items from their dessert menu like the Samoa Cupcake, churro macaron, birthday party cake, and whoopie cookies.

 Finally, Big Bottom Market, located in Guerneville, is known for their biscuits, which was chosen by Oprah as one of her favorite things.
 Big Bottom Market’s biscuit mix, and other food items, are available in their Etsy outpost.
 Big Bottom Market's owner, Michael Volpatt, recently published a book, Cooking In Place, which was inspired by daily live cooking shows he's done over the course of the last two months.